opendocsg/opendoc-supreme-court-judgements/2015_SGHC_138/report.md

+---
+title: >-
+  Rockwills Trustee Ltd (administrators of the estate of and on behalf of the dependants of Heng
+subtitle: "[2015] SGHC 138 / 25\_May\_2015"
+tags:
+  - Damages
+  - measure of damages
+  - personal injuries cases
+layout: single
+---
 # Rockwills Trustee Ltd (administrators of the estate of and on behalf of the dependants of Heng

 # Ang Tee Franklin, deceased) v Wong Meng Hang and others